-Prophylactic antibiotics may be prescribed at the same time your child starts chemotherapy treatment.
-This is because chemotherapy drugs in particular can increase the risk of getting an infection and its severity.
-Your child's doctor will let you know if they need to take any regular antibiotics, how to take them and what they are for.

-Almost all children with leukaemia will be prescribed a low-dose antibiotic called cotrimoxazole, which is used to help prevent an infection called pneumocystis carinii.
-This is an organism that most children have been exposed to and it can reactivate when the immune system is compromised (such as children on chemotherapy) and cause a life-threatening pneumonia.
+Prophylactic medications may be prescribed at the same time your child starts chemotherapy treatment.
+This is because chemotherapy drugs can increase both their risk of getting an infection and its severity.
+Your child's doctor will let you know if they need to take any regular medications, how to take them and what they are for.
+They may be prescribed a low-dose antifungal called cotrimoxazole, which is used to help prevent an infection called pneumocystis jirovecii.
+This is a common fungal infection that can reactivate when the immune system is compromised (e.g. when on chemotherapy) and cause a lifethreatening pneumonia.
 Cotrimoxazole prophylaxis generally continues until chemotherapy is completed.
-There is a group of children that are intolerant of cotrimoxazole, who will be prescribed a different antibiotic drug.